SecretDeveloper/secretdeveloper.github.io/_posts/2013-07-21-knockoutjs-demo-using-google-books-api.md

 ---
-layout: page
+layout: post
-title: "Simple KnockoutJS demo using Google Books API"
+title: "KnockoutJS demo using Google Books API"
-description: ""
+description: "A quick and dirty demo to show off a very simple example of what you can do with some knockoutjs code and an AJAX call.
+I use the google books API to provide a simple search form." categories :
+tags: [knockoutjs, ajax, googleapi]
 ---
 {% include JB/setup %}